googlearchive/polymer-element-catalog/guides/using-iron-icons.md

   fluid>
 </google-youtube>

-In this guide we will teach you how to use four Iron elements that make it easier to use icons:
+In this guide we will teach you how to display icons and how to use the Polymer team's collection of icons in your project.

-* `iron-icon`, for displaying and styling a single icon
-* `iron-icons`, for using the Polymer team's collection of common icons
-* `iron-iconset`, for creating your own icon set
-* `iron-iconset-svg`, for styling SVG icons

 ## Installation